konarik/AxpertControl/README.md

 axpert_ht.sh and axpert_lt.sh - Used to be called in cron, uncoment the lines if you need to rebind the hidraw device

 cron - Example setting for low tarrif between 0-5 and 15-18 o'clock

+Open points:
+- move from python2 to python3
+- add conditions for undefined servers